mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 TL12 TONS COST (MCr) Hull 400 tons, Streamlined — 24 M-Drive Thrust 1 4 8 J-Drive Jump-1 15 22.5 Power Plant Fusion, Power 135 9 9 Fuel Tanks J-1, 4 weeks operation 41 — Bridge 20 2 Computer Computer/5 — 0.03 Sensors Civilian Grade 1 3 Weapons — — — Systems Fuel Scoop — — Fuel Processors (20 tons/day) 1 0.05 Docking Space (20 tons) 22 5.5 Launch — 2.367 Software Jump Control/1 — 0.1 Library — — Maneuver — — Intellect — — Staterooms Standard x19 76 9.5 Low Berths x9 4.5 0.45 Common Areas 5.5 0.55 Cargo 201 —

-The subsidised merchant (also called the fat trader) is a trading vessel intended to meet the commercial needs of clusters of worlds.
+The subsidized merchant (also called the fat trader) is a trading vessel intended to meet the commercial needs of clusters of worlds.
 It is twice the size of a free trader but carries cargo far more efficiently with a cavernous cargo bay more than twice the size of that within its little cousin.
-In fact, if its cargo bay doors were larger, the subsidised merchant could
+In fact, if its cargo bay doors were larger, the subsidized merchant could

 Crew : Pilot, Astrogator, Engineer, Medic, Steward